Stake (online casino): Offerings

-Stake offers traditional casino games (such as slots, blackjack and roulette) and sports betting.
-It offers video streams with live dealers.
+Stake.com has become the biggest online Casino in the world and offers traditional casino games (such as slots, blackjack and roulette with or without live dealers). as well as sports betting and poker.

-Users at Stake generally transact in cryptocurrencies rather than traditional currencies for their betting accounts.
+Users on Stake.com typically do not deal with traditional currencies, instead they deposit and withdraw cryptocurrencies to and from their betting account.
 Account balances can be withdrawn in the equivalent value of cryptocurrency and then deposited back into the user's personal cryptocurrency wallet.
-Users of Stake's UK site deal only in fiat currency.
+Users of Stake.com's UK site deal only in fiat currency.